 - Does Getting Denied for a Credit Card Impact my Score?

-The short answer is that in the short-term, your score could decrease, but in the long term your credit score could increase if you pay back your debt on time.
+I explained earlier that opening credit cards in the short term will decrease your credit score, but in the long term your credit score could increase if you pay back your debt on time.

 How Is Your Credit Score Calculated?

 Let’s have another look at how the FICO website says your credit score is calculated.
 Fair Issac Corporation dominates the US credit score business and issues FICO scores which range from 300 to 850.

 According to the FICO website, your credit score is determined by:

 The act of cancelling a personal credit card doesn’t impact your credit score by itself.
 However, cancelling a personal credit card impacts the Amount Owed & the Length of Credit History which could reduce your credit score.